someone is picking a berry from a melon 3 tiered cake, covered in berries and grapes.

 In these situations, focusing on overall hormone support, blood sugar balance, stress management and nutrient sufficiency may be more helpful than strictly following cycle phases.

-Working with a qualified practitioner can help identify the underlying factors influencing hormonal health and determine the most appropriate approach.
+Working with a qualified practitioner such as the naturopaths at Fremantle Natural Health, can help identify the underlying factors influencing hormonal health and determine the most appropriate approach.

 How to Start Eating for Your Cycle